moskewcz/boda/INSTALL.md

 Generally, the makefile need not be edited, as it's mostly a skeleton used by the python-based pre-build system.
 The file obj_list is where you control what software to link with and, if needed, any system specific paths.
 For example, to disable Caffe integration, change `[caffe]` to `[caffe disable]`.
-For initial builds, you may wish to disable various modules, in particular: octave, SDL2, caffe.
+For initial builds, you may wish to disable various modules as discussed above, in particular: octave, SDL2, caffe.
 In general, for any non-disabled modules, modify the paths as needed.
 The build system will combine pieces of obj_list together with the Makefile template to form a complete Makefile.
 This process is driven by regular make at the top level.
 The makefile invokes the python build system by running [pysrc/prebuild.py](pysrc/prebuild.py)